swisspol/GCDWebServer/README.md

 Web Based Uploads in iOS Apps
 =============================

 GCDWebUploader is a subclass of GCDWebServer that provides a ready-to-use HTML 5 file uploader & downloader.
-This lets users upload, download and delete files from a directory inside your iOS app's sandbox using a clean user interface in their web browser.
+This lets users upload, download, delete files and create directories from a directory inside your iOS app's sandbox using a clean user interface in their web browser.

 Simply instantiate and run a GCDWebUploader instance then visit http://{YOUR-IOS-DEVICE-IP-ADDRESS}/ from your web browser: